-On Wednesday, August 26, 2020, a 52-year-old crusher foreman with 23 years mining experience was fatally crushed.
-Two miners were preparing a mobile track mounted jaw crusher for shipping off site.
+On Wednesday, August 26, 2020, a 52-year-old crusher foreman with 23 years mining experience (including 4 weeks experience with contracting company) was preparing the jaw crusher for transport by removing both wedges that held the right side hopper extension in a raised position.
 The victim was removing wedges that secured the right hopper extension.
-When the wedge was removed the extension fell, crushing the victim.
-(The victim had 4 weeks experience at this mine site.)
+When the wedge was removed the extension fell, the victim was crushed by the right side hopper extension of the jaw crusher.